ilyash/E/README.md

 Problem
 -------

-You have to manage several environments.
+You have to manage several environments (where environment is a set of environment variables).
 For example for clients or for different projects.
 Each project has it's own AWS keys, Chef/Puppet/Your-own-super-cool-tool-here settings, etc. You end up with a bunch of shell scripts that set up such environments.
 You wish they would be organized better but you never have the time to do that.

 Suggested solution
 ------------------